docksal/docksal/docs/tools/redis.md

 This would require using the [wodby/redis](https://github.com/wodby/redis) image.

-In `docksal.yml` the following would be added.
+Add the following to the `docksal.yml` file.

 ```yml
 version: "2.1"